pablodecm/paper-inferno/paper/paper.md

 \right)
 $${#eq:sig_toy_pdf}
-where $\lambda$, a nuisance parameter that shifts the mean of the background, is unknown.
-Hence, the probability density function of observations as the following the mixture:
+where $\lambda$, a nuisance parameter that shifts the mean of the background density, is unknown.
+Hence, the probability density function of observations has the following mixture structure:
 $$
 p(\boldsymbol{x}| \mu, \lambda) = (1-\mu) f_b(\boldsymbol{x} | \lambda) + \mu f_s(\boldsymbol{x})
 $${#eq:mixture_eq}
 where $\mu$ is parameter corresponding to the mixture weight for the signal and consequently $(1-\mu)$ is the mixture weight for the background.
-Let us assume that we want to carry out inference based on $n$ i.i.d. observations, so $\mathbb{E}[n_s]=\mu n$ observations of signal and $\mathbb{E}[n_b] = (1-\mu)n$ observations of background are expected respectively.
-While the mixture model parametrisation shown in [@Eq:mixture_eq] is correct, the underlying model could also give information on the expected number of observations as a function of the model parameters.
-In this example, we will assume that the underlying model predicts that number of background and signal observations are Poisson distributed with means $b$ and $s$, so the following parametrisation will be more convenient for creating sample-based likelihoods:
+Let us assume that we want to carry out inference based on $n$ i.i.d. observations, such that $\mathbb{E}[n_s]=\mu n$ observations of signal and $\mathbb{E}[n_b] = (1-\mu)n$ observations of background are expected, respectively.
+While the mixture model
+parametrisation shown in [@Eq:mixture_eq] is correct, the underlying model could also give information on the expected number of observations as a function of the model parameters.

+In this toy problem, we consider a case where the underlying model predicts that the total number of observations are Poisson distributed with a mean $\nu s+b$, where $s$ and $b$ are the expected number of signal and background observations.
+Thus the following parametrisation will be more convenient for building sample-based likelihoods:
 $$
 p(\boldsymbol{x}| \nu, \lambda) = \frac{b}{\nu s+b} f_b(\boldsymbol{x} | \lambda) +
  \frac{\nu s}{\nu s+b} f_s(\boldsymbol{x})